Superintendent's Compendium

 Accessibility to Delta-01:

-Accessibility to the Delta-01 facility is provided thru a topside only version of the standard Delta-01 ranger guided tour or thru “programmatic accessibility” via the virtual ranger guided tours provided in the visitor center of the park.
+Accessibility to the Delta-01 facility is provided through a topside-only version of the standard Delta-01 ranger guided tour or the virtual ranger guided tours provided in the visitor center of the park.
 The accessible topside only Delta-01 tour is for groups smaller than 6 and is provided through reservations made with the reservations contractor, these specific tours being available at 2:00 PM Wednesdays and Saturday for reservation.
 The use of walking aids/wheelchairs is strictly limited to the ground level “topside” portion of the building.
 Electric or motorized wheelchairs are prohibited, due to the risk of damage to the building and the narrow doors and hallways.

 Determination: The constricted design size of the elevator, control center access tunnel and control center furnishings prohibit the use of most walking aids or wheelchairs.
-The Park provides an accessible modified topside tour, and has developed a complete virtual ranger guided tour to provide full programmatic accessibility.
+The Park provides an accessible modified topside tour and has developed a virtual, ranger-guided tour to provide programmatic accessibility.
 Other specified restrictions serve to protect the resources contained inside the historic structure.
 No restrooms or running water are available inside the historic structure.
 Modern seating is highly restricted inside the historic structure.

 As a safety precaution all tour participants to the underground Launch Control Center at Delta-01 must:

 Determination: These precautions are due to OSHA standards in case of an emergency evacuation or in the event of an elevator malfunction.
-The limit of six persons per tour is derived from the operational capacity and weight limit of the elevator down to the Launch Control Center as well as egress and access restrictions due to the military nature of the site and structure.
-Please see Appendix B of the Historic Structures Report/Cultural Landscape Report for further information on code safety requirements.
+The limit of six persons per tour is derived from the operational capacity and weight limit of the historic elevator down to the Launch Control Center as well as egress and access restrictions, originally due to the military nature of the site and structure.

 Education programs are offered to bona fide educational groups through onsite, offsite, and distance learning platforms from November 1st to April 1st of each year.